mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 For 50 years controversy continued as to how much consideration an employer owed their employees.
 By -1250, society had generally accepted the concept of a fair wage, reasonable working hours and a need to monitor the impact of technology on society.

 The advance of Darrian civilization from TL3 to TL10 and beyond was not without complications.
-A nuclear power plant accident in the Rimb Basin contaminated hundreds of square kilometres of cropland.
+A nuclear power plant accident in the Rimb Basin contaminated hundreds of square kilometers of cropland.
 A second incident within weeks of the first resulted in a catastrophic meltdown, prompting rapid research into radioactive clean up techniques.
 Natural outgrowths of emerging technologies during the same time were also felt on Daryen – toxic waste contamination, unforeseen biological and cultural effects of drugs and chemical driven changes to the weather system.
 Many Darrians came to view the advance of technology as not necessarily a good thing, leading LoTech and Luddite groups to form.

 These scattered organizations unified under the leadership of Ghorge Rorre with the intention of finding a new world that would not be contaminated with technology.
 They studied hundreds of scouting reports and decided on a world several parsecs away.
 Formal requests were made to begin an offworld colony.
 With no plans to start their own colonies, the basin governments granted consent, providing that prospective colonists funded and organised their own transport.
 Tens of thousands of Darrians pooled their resources, raising enough finances to manufacture several large cargo carriers.
 Loaded with colonists, the followers of Rorre left Daryen behind and settled the new world, which they named in his honor.